Charges pending against student who threatened Virginia Beach high school

 VIRGINIA BEACH, Va.
-(WAVY) — The Virginia Beach Police Department are investigating a threat made against a Virginia Beach high school.
+(WAVY) — Virginia Beach Police are investigating a threat made against a Virginia Beach high school.

 An AlertNow message was sent to Landstown High School families Wednesday evening alerting them that a student had made a verbal threat against the school earlier that afternoon.